vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 For simplicity, pre-built Docker images are demonstrated to illustrate principles of operation.
 It is assumed that in reality you will have your own Docker images built.

-This section will illustrate a number of useful capabilities such as pre-poluating data volumes and creating custom images.
+This section will illustrate a number of useful capabilities such as pre-poluating data volumes, creating custom images and running daemon processes.

 **Deploying a Database - Postgres 9.6**